 With Risen 3: Titan Lords, however, the team got the balance right.
 The final Risen game is much more fun, and most importantly, a much better pirate game.
 It also corrects the biggest omission of Risen 2 in that you can actually sail and captain your own pirate ship.
 Combat isn’t the awful unfair mess that it was in Dark Waters as it’s been heavily tweaked, so now it’s properly fun.

 You also get to have a parrot, which automatically qualifies it for this list of best pirate games.
 In fact, there’s a fearsome Ghost Pirate, a British female companion, a voodoo priestess who offers advice, and you can pick up a monkey.
 Yes, it’s not just any pirate game, this is basically a Monkey Island RPG.
 Get some grog down you to celebrate.

 Not counting Kinect titles, online pirate adventure Sea of Thieves was Rare’s first proper game in ten years, and boy did the team make the time count.
-While a little dull in single-player, get a small group together on a single ship and Sea of Thieves becomes one of the most enjoyable multiplayer games you can play right now.
+While a little dull in single-player, as we point out in our Sea of Thieves review, this pirate game becomes one of the most enjoyable multiplayer games once you get a small group together on a single ship.
 It’s also arguably the most pirate of the games on this list because it’s all about shiploads of pirates who do nothing but pirate things.